ashafer01/laurelin/docs/simple_filters.rst

 If you wish to restrict the syntax in either direction, you can do one of the following:

-Currently available syntaxes are ``FilterSyntax.STANDARD`` to limit to RFC 4515, ``FilterSyntax.SIMPLE`` to limit to only simle comparisons within SQL-style logic, and the default ``FilterSyntax.UNIFIED``.
+Currently available syntaxes are ``FilterSyntax.STANDARD`` to limit to RFC 4515, ``FilterSyntax.SIMPLE`` to limit to only simple comparisons within SQL-style logic, and the default ``FilterSyntax.UNIFIED``.

 1. Pass ``filter_syntax=`` to :meth:`.LDAP.search`::